Jbleezy/BO1-Reimagined/README.md

 ##### Hacker
 * Every player can have the hacker
 * Does not move locations when picked up
+* All hackables can now be hacked while crouch or prone
 * Can now only hack one item at a time
 * Melee disabled during hack
 * Pressing the lethal grenade button or ADS button will no longer restart a hack